 c) The theoretical perspectives inspiring this practice (eg. : briefly explain if inspired by a certain theoretical approach, cognitive-behavioral, humanist, etc., inspired by which authors, name the principal references, etc.)

 d) Description of the practice (eg.: describe the program or approach, its objectives and methods used, the context of implementation, etc.)

 e) The results obtained or expected (eg.: if this study was evaluated, explain how it was done and the results obtained; if the study was not evaluated it may constitute a promising practice.
 In that case, present the preliminary results and the manner they were obtained or explain the anticipated findings, etc.)

 f) Conclusions: in the light of the findings, what is concluded, what recommendations are there for applying this new knowledge in practice?
-What directions for future research are identified? (eg. : your recommendations, favourable conditions for applying the practice, suggestions for improvement, etc.)
+What directions for future research are identified? (eg. : your recommendations, favorable conditions for applying the practice, suggestions for improvement, etc.)

 7.3 If you choose the PUBLIC POLICY domain (C), your proposal should include the following elements (if certain elements do not apply, please mention it):

 a) Focus of the policy (eg.: which problem inspired this policy)